hirthickroshangk/youtube-clone-html-css/README.md

 ## What I Learned

-- How to break down a real-world website into reusable components
+- How to break down a real-world website into reusable components and replicate them easily
 - Practical application of CSS Flexbox for layout design
 - Writing semantic and accessible HTML code
 - Best practices for CSS organization and styling